zedddie/zen-mode-hyprland/README.md

 removing visual distractions while working and returning them when needed

+!for now very unstable with large and complicated configs and does not support modular configs.!

 ## Installation

 for now if you want to use it, clone the repo, compile src/cli.cr;